lowmess/phenotonic.com/source/products/growlite.reflectors.og.md

 ---
-title: Karma Reflector
+title: OG
-id: growlite-karma
+id: growlite-og
 manufacturer: Growlite
-description: Karma's superior photometric performance creates a greater amount of uniform light nutrients.
+description: The OG reflector is engineered with a vertical lamp for the even light distribution and use of all lumens.
-snippet: Karma: your plants got it coming
+snippet: Turning the lighting world on its head
-price: 245
+price: 319
 weight: 8
-image: products.growlite.karma.jpg
+image: products.growlite.reflectors.og.jpg
 categories:
   - lighting
   - reflectors